BandanaKM/react-tic-tac-toe/tic-tac-toe-app/notes.md

 * WE also need to change little, since Game state is structured differently. * Game's handleClick can push a new entry onto the state by concatenating the new history entry to make a new history array.
 * at this point, Board only needs renderSquare and render, the state initialization and click handler should both live in Game.

+2. Showing the Moves

+* Let's show the previous moves made in the game so far.
+We learned that React elements are first class JavaScript objects, and we can story them or pass them around.
+* To render multiple items in React, we pass an array of React elements.
+* The most common way to build that array is to map over your array of data.